artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 * `_satellite.setDebug(true);` will put Data Collection into debug mode and output useful logging statements to the console.
 * The `_satellite._container` object contains all kinds of useful information about the deployed library including details about the Build, Data Elements, Rules, and Extensions included.

-Ultimately your objective here is to test the functionality of the deployed library to ensure that the code you wrote inside your extension package behaves as expected when Data Collection tags has compiled it into a library.
+Ultimately your objective here is to test the functionality of the deployed library to ensure that the code you wrote inside your extension package behaves as expected when Data Collection tags have compiled it into a library.

 When you discover changes that need to be made to your extension package, the iteration process is similar to the development process.

 1. Make changes to the code in your project
 2. Validate the changes with the Sandbox tool
 3. Use the Packager tool to create a new .zip package
-4. Use the Uploader tool to upload your new .zip package - you can follow the same instructions as above for the initial upload, but you'll notice that this time, because there is already an extension package of that name in development mode, this one will overwrite the other one instead of creating a new one.
+4. Use the Uploader tool to upload your new .zip package - you can follow the same instructions as above for the initial upload, but you'll notice that this time because there is already an extension package of that name in development mode, this one will overwrite the other one instead of creating a new one.
 If you want to save yourself some time by not entering credentials over and over again, you can look at the [reactor-uploader documentation](https://www.npmjs.com/package/@adobe/reactor-uploader) and pass in the arguments on the command line.
 5. We can skip the installation step this time around
 6. Modify resources - if you've changed the configuration for any of your extension components, you'll want to update those resources in the Data Collection UI
 7. Add your latest changes to your Library and build again